SamanFekri/QouteOfDay/README.md

-### 📅 Thursday, 28 August, 2025
+### 📅 Friday, 29 August, 2025
 ------
 ### Events
 ------
-Here are some notable events in U.S. history that occurred on August 28:
+Here are some notable events in U.S. history that occurred on August 29:

-- **1963: March on Washington for Jobs and Freedom**
-  A significant civil rights demonstration where Dr. Martin Luther King Jr. delivered his iconic "I Have a Dream" speech, advocating for economic and racial justice.

-- **1955: Emmett Till's Murder**
-  The brutal murder of 14-year-old African American Emmett Till in Mississippi for allegedly offending a white woman, which galvanized
+- **2005**: Hurricane Katrina struck New Orleans, Louisiana, causing devastating flood damage and leading to a massive humanitarian crisis.
+- **1966**: The Beatles performed their final concert before paying fans at Candlestick Park in San Francisco, California.
+- **1949**: The Soviet Union conducted its first atomic bomb test, leading to the beginning of the nuclear arms race during the Cold War, significant enough
 ### Positive Qoute
 ------
-"Dream big, shine bright, and let your heart lead the way! ✨💖🚀"
+"Believe in the magic of new beginnings! ✨🌱💖"